meesoft/PhotoLocator/README.md

 ## Lossless JPEG crop and rotation
 JPG images can be cropped and rotated without transcoding loss

+## Basic photo and video editing
+* Local contrast, brightness and color correction got photos and video clips

+* Combine or crop video clips

+* Combine image files to video for e.g. timelapse

+* Extract frames from video to image files

+* Stabilize shaky video

+* Generate average and max frames for video for e.g. timelapse or long exposure simulation

 ## Troubleshooting
-* If PhotoLocator cannot start, you need to install the .NET 6 Desktop Runtime.
+* If PhotoLocator cannot start, you need to install the .NET 8 Desktop Runtime.

 * You can make ExifTool ignore minor errors by renaming it to exiftool(-m).exe and updating the path under Settings accordingly.